madbeardman/fgmgt2travellerworldsdata/README.md

 ### Configuring what data format is used

-At the moment, there's no UI with this app, I don't see the need for it.
+At the moment, there's no UI with this app, I don't see the need for it for my own needs, but might create a UI in the future, it really needs refactoring now everything is there.

 Editing the main file, `index.js` at the top you'll find something like:

 > const sSector = 'Reft';

-> const bRefManualData = true;
+> const sBuildType = 'module';

 You can change the sector by editing it here, note that it's case senstive and spelling must be accurate, otherwise an error will be thrown.